davidmerickson01/davidmerickson01.github.io/installing_python.md

         Installing collected packages: pygame
         Successfully installed pygame-2.0.2

-* If it says "pip not found", then you need to uninstall and reinstall Python and follow my "IMPORTANT: click the "Add Python 3.10 to PATH" checkbox!" advice above.
-* You may see this warning:

-        WARNING: You are using pip version 21.2.3; however, version 21.2.4 is available.
-        You should consider upgrading via the 'C:\Users\david\AppData\Local\Programs\Python\Python310\python.exe -m pip install --upgrade pip' command.

-* If you want, you can also upgrade pip as instructed.
-Just type this "python -m pip install --upgrade pip" and press Enter.
+You may see a warning "A new release of pip is available".
+Just follow the instructions.

-# Installing pygame on Mac
+# Using pip on Mac

 The following are modifications to the previous Windows directions